'Nick's a miracle': Deputy shot in Baton Rouge improving

 Watch "New Day" and "CNN Newsroom" each Friday to see inspiring stories of officers going above and beyond the call of duty.

-Houston (CNN)Nick Tullier's family never stopped dreaming of the day the East Baton Rouge, Louisiana, Sheriff's deputy would emerge from a coma.
+Houston (CNN)Nick Tullier's family never stopped dreaming of the day the East Baton Rouge, Louisiana, sheriff's deputy would emerge from a coma.
 That day finally arrived.

 "People have asked us a number of times, 'Is Nick a miracle?'" said James Tullier, Nick's father, as he grinned.